AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Central_integration/Set_an_Observation.md

 5. On the **Review** page, click **Create**.

 6. On the **Create a model** page, select the **Import a model** tile.
-This is where you need to import the .csv file you exported from Coiote DM.
+This is where you need to import the .JSON file you exported from Coiote DM.

 7. On the **Model** page, click **Publish** to publish this device template to the application.
 In the pop-up window that appears, click **Publish**.